Desmond Tutu, an icon who helped end apartheid in South Africa, dies at 90

 It was a long journey to get to that ballot box.
 For Desmond Mpilo Tutu, the son of a high school principal, the church was not his initial vocation.
 After abandoning plans to go to medical school, he started off as a teacher.
 But the champion of justice felt that the inferior education the white-minority rulers were imposing on Black South Africans was an insult.

-Tutu then turned to the priesthood and was ordained in the Anglican church in 1960.
+Tutu then turned to the priesthood and was ordained as a priest in the Anglican church in 1961.
 Fifteen years later, he became the first Black dean of Johannesburg and committed publicly to the fight against apartheid.

 "The system of this country, apartheid, is immoral.
 The system of this country is evil," Tutu said during that period.
 "What must we say, which we have not yet said?
 What must we do, which we have not yet done?
 To tell the world that all we want is a new South Africa, where all, Black and white, will be able to live as equals."